 Complications are problems your condition causes.
 With heart block, these could include the development of other types of arrhythmias, such as atrial fibrillation, or cardiac arrest.
 Some cases of heart block also can be fatal.

 You may sometimes prevent heart block — in your baby, for example.
 If you are a woman with an autoimmune disease and give birth, your baby has an increased risk of developing heart block.
-Tests during your pregnancy, however, can tell your doctor whether your baby needs medication to reduce the chances of severe heart block.
+Tests during your pregnancy, however, can tell your health care provider whether your baby needs medication to reduce the chances of severe heart block.

-It's also important to follow your doctor’s orders exactly when you take medications that increase your risk for heart block, or when you’re recovering from a heart attack or heart disease.
+It's also important to follow your health care provider’s orders exactly when you take medications that increase your risk for heart block, or when you’re recovering from a heart attack or heart disease.
 A healthy lifestyle contributes to overall good health — including heart health.
 Exercise, eat a well-balanced diet, and don’t smoke.

 Seek immediate medical attention for these symptoms:

 If you experience sudden cardiac arrest, you will obviously not be able to seek care for yourself.
 It is critically important to make sure the people you see on a regular basis know what to do in an emergency.
 Calling 911 is the most important first step.

 Tips to help you get the most from a visit to your health care provider: